LydiaCuffman/film-investment-project/README.md

 ## Overview

-Our data analytics firm has been hired by Flatiron Productions, to analyze which films perform the best at the Box Office.
+Our data analytics firm has been hired by Flatiron Productions to analyze which films perform the best at the Box Office.
 This project analyses a data set that combines data from [IMBd](https://www.imdb.com/) and [The Numbers](https://www.the-numbers.com/movie/), to assess which movies have the most success worldwide.
 Based on our analysis results, we will make recommendations based on genre, production budget, and seasonal trends.

 ## Business Understanding